notpresident35/awesome-learn-gamedev/README.md

 [https://www.gameenginebook.com/](https://www.gameenginebook.com/)

-Design Patterns - A free book with _very_ pretty illustrations (and also, an interesting criticism of said book - I believe there’s a response to this on the design patterns site)
+Design Patterns - A free book with _very_ pretty illustrations (and also, an interesting criticism of said book - I believe there is a response to this on the design patterns site)

 [https://refactoring.guru/design-patterns/](https://refactoring.guru/design-patterns/)